adamtimm/katacoda-scenarios/pg_tileserv/02-pg_tileserv.md

 This exercise will show you the steps to take to add pg_tileserv to your PostGIS implementation.

 First, take a look at the tab to the right called "pg_tileserv".
 You'll see that it's still waiting for an available conneciton on port 7800, the port that pg_tileserv serves data on.
 That's because we haven't added pg_tileserv to our PostGIS implementation yet.
-Let's do that now.
+Let's do that now (click back to ```Terminal```)

-To add pg_tileserv to your PostGIS database, you need to either download the [source code](https://github.com/CrunchyData/pg_tileserv), download the binaries, or one of our supported containers.
-We've already pre-staged the container of pg_tileserv for this scenario.
+To add pg_tileserv to your PostGIS database, you need to either download the [source code](https://github.com/CrunchyData/pg_tileserv), the binaries, or one of our supported containers.
+We'll use the container version of pg_tileserv for this scenario.

 To add the container to your postgis implentation, you'll need the connection info and username and password (from the first screen).